Leibniz University Hannover Research Research Profile

 Hannover Centre for Production Technology - Source: Nico Niemeyer

-A research building for Hannover Institute of Technology (HITec) currently under construction at Leibniz Universität will provide a cross-thematic research infrastructure for quantum technologies.
-Here, scientists in physics, geodesy, and engineering will conduct pure and applied research and develop technology in quantum physics and geodesy.
-As well as the Einstein-Elevator, a further development of the traditional drop tower for experiments under zero-gravity conditions, there will be fibre-draw equipment for the development and production of radiation-hardened optical high-performance fibres.
+A research building for the Hannover Institute of Technology (HITec) currently under construction at Leibniz University Hannover will provide a cross-thematic research infrastructure for quantum technologies.
+Here, scientists in physics, geodesy, and engineering will conduct pure and applied research and develop technology in the areas of quantum physics and geodesy.
+In addition to the Einstein Elevator, a further development of the traditional drop tower for experiments under zero-gravity conditions, the HiTec building will be home to fibre-draw equipment for the development and production of radiation-resistant optical high-performance fibres.

-As a research centre, Hannover benefits from close cooperation between Leibniz Universität and its university and non-university partners.
+As a research centre, Hannover benefits from the close cooperation between Leibniz University Hannover and its university and non-university partners.
 The joint use of buildings and infrastructure is a major advantage here.

 NIFE

-At the Lower Saxony Centre for Biomedical Engineering, Implant Research and Development (NIFE), scientists from Leibniz Universität, Hannover Medical School (MHH), the University of Veterinary Medicine Hannover, Foundation (TiHo) and Laser Zentrum Hannover e.V.
+At the Lower Saxony Centre for Biomedical Engineering, Implant Research and Development (NIFE), scientists from Leibniz University Hannover, Hannover Medical School (MHH), the University of Veterinary Medicine Hannover (TiHo) and the Laser Zentrum Hannover e.V.
 (LZH) have been working under one roof since 2015.
-NIFE’s goal is to pool transdisciplinary research and development with special emphasis on implant research in Lower Saxony.
+NIFE’s goal is to pool transdisciplinary research and development, with a special emphasis on implant research in Lower Saxony.
 The resulting synergies and direct contacts serve the efficient development of innovative implants.

 Albert Einstein Institute Hannover

-Together with the Max Planck Institute for Gravitational Physics Hannover, and partners from Scotland and England, Leibniz Universität Hannover runs the interferometric gravitational wave detector GEO600.
-Scientists from the Max Planck Institute for Gravitational Physics and the Institute for Gravitational Physics at Leibniz Universität analyse data streams from the international network of gravitational wave detectors.
+Together with the Max Planck Institute for Gravitational Physics Hannover, as well as partners from Scotland and England, Leibniz University Hannover runs the interferometric gravitational wave detector GEO600.
+Scientists from the Max Planck Institute for Gravitational Physics and the Institute for Gravitational Physics at Leibniz University Hannover analyse data streams from the international network of gravitational wave detectors.
 GEO600, which is part of the worldwide LIGO Science Collaboration (LSC), is unique in Germany.

 Laser Zentrum Hannover e.V.

 At the Laser Zentrum Hannover e.V.
-(LZH), scientists from Leibniz Universität collaborate with colleagues from Technische Universität Clausthal and Technische Universität Braunschweig, among others.
-Research, development, advice, training and staff development, and the education of young researchers are the primary responsibilities in the core research areas of optical components and systems, optical production technologies, and biomedical photonics.
+(LZH), scientists from Leibniz University Hannover collaborate with colleagues from Technische Universität Clausthal and Technische Universität Braunschweig, among others.
+Research, development, advising, training, staff development and the education of young researchers are the primary tasks in the core research areas of optical components and systems, optical production technologies and biomedical photonics.

 Large Wave Flume (GWK)

-The Large Wave Flume (GWK), which has been in operation at Leibniz Universität since 1983, is the largest public research facility of its kind in Europe.
-The overall aim of the investigations in GWK is to conduct scientific research into hydrodynamic, morphodynamic and ecological processes at the coast and in coastal zones, including the effects on hydraulic structures.
-An expansion of the facility run jointly with Technische Universität Braunschweig is currently being planned.
+The Large Wave Flume (GWK), which has been in operation at Leibniz University Hannover since 1983, is the largest publically accessible research facility of its kind in Europe.
+The overall aim of the investigations at the GWK is to conduct scientific research on hydrodynamic, morphodynamic and ecological processes on the coast and in coastal zones, including their effects on a range of structures.
+The expansion of the facility, which is jointly operated with Technische Universität Braunschweig, is currently being planned.

 Test Centre for Support Structures (TTH)

-The Test Centre for Support Structures (TTH) is a cooperation project between Leibniz Universität Hannover and Fraunhofer Institute for Wind Energy and Energy System Technology, set up with the support of the Federal Ministry of Economic Affairs and Energy (BMWi), the European Regional Development Fund (ERDF) and the State of Lower Saxony.
-Since 2014 it has been possible to investigate the load-bearing and fatigue behaviour of support structures and foundations of wind-energy plants on a large scale.
+The Test Centre for Support Structures (TTH) is a collaborative project between Leibniz University Hannover and the Fraunhofer Institute for Wind Energy and Energy System Technology, established with the support of the Federal Ministry of Economic Affairs and Energy (BMWi), the European Regional Development Fund (ERDF) and the State of Lower Saxony.
+Since 2014 it has been possible to investigate the load-bearing and fatigue behaviour of the support structures and foundations of wind-energy plants on a large scale.

 Picture of a foundation test pit Picture of a foundation test pit Picture of a foundation test pit © Mathias Schuhmacher / LUH